peterdieleman/papermod/content/posts/linux/battery-saving.md

 Together with your screen,
 the CPU (processor) of your laptop can be one of the big consumers of your laptop's battery.
-This section describes two tools, 'tlp' and 'auto-cpufreq', that work in conjunction, and limit the power consumption of your cpu.
+This section describes two tools, 'TLP' and 'auto-cpufreq', that work in conjunction, and limit the power consumption of your cpu.